1962 Taurus Mountains Turkish Airlines F-27 crash: Reincarnation theory

 One of the passengers on the flight was Ahmet Delibalta, who was returning to Adana after searching for a female singer for his nightclub.
 Five days after the crash on 13 March, a boy named Erkan Kılıç was born in Adana.
 According to a book published by professor Ian Stevenson of the University of Virginia, Kılıç was afraid of seeing and hearing airplanes until the age of three.
 Stevenson claimed that soon after gaining ability to speak, Kılıç said that he was Delibalta, died in a plane crash and that he survived the initial impact, but later froze to death.
 He was able to correctly identify Delibalta's family members from photographs.
 Kılıç also identified Rengin Arda, the singer who was coming back to Adana with him and died in the accident.

 Cause

 The two-page long final report was translated to English and released by the International Civil Aviation Organization (ICAO) in 1966.
 The report was only based on the initial findings made by the investigators, without discussion of evidence or analysis of the wreckage.
 The probable cause of the accident according to this report was:

 This explanation was re-affirmed in 1975, when Gündüz Sevilgen, a member of the 15th Parliament of Turkey from the National Salvation Party, wrote several questions to the Grand National Assembly of Turkey related to Turkish Airlines, including the causes of accidents.
 He received a response from the Minister of Transport, Sabahattin Özbek, on 18 March.
 The response included a short list of causes of all Turkish Airlines crashes to date.
-The cause for the Tarsus crash in the response was:
+The cause for the Taurus crash in the response was: